Mission

 In doing this, CRCI aims to create curriculum and community committed to making productive interventions in the development of emerging art and technologies.
 These interventions can take the form of creative works, curricular design, human / computer and human / robot interfaces, publications, and conversations.
 Our intention is to expand this work to foster equitably collaborative research projects, policy work, and expansive digital programming.

-Historically, “Choreography” (from the Greek khoreia, meaning collective group movement, and the English suffix -graphy, to write) has referred to planned movements of dancers, and the process of encoding / decoding bodily movements through space and time.
+Historically, choreography—from the Greek khoreia (collective group movement) and the English suffix -graphy (to write)—has referred to the planned movements of dancers and the encoding and decoding of bodily motion through space and time.